Sensitive Skin: Causes and Remedies

-Begin to become comfortable with checking labels on makeup products.
+Become comfortable with checking labels on makeup products.
 If a product has 50 ingredients, it is not likely going to be an appropriate product for someone with sensitive skin.
-Typically, the less ingredients a product has, the better.
-One ingredient to watch out for is fragrance (or listed as "parfum").
+Typically, the fewer ingredients a product has, the better.
+One ingredient to watch out for is fragrance (sometimes listed as "parfum").
 Fragrance is an irritant that does not provide any benefits to skin.
 It's imporant to be on the lookout for preservatives as well.

 It is also important to note that ingredients are listed in order of quantity.
-This means that the first several ingredients include the highest percentage of a product, whereas ingredients listed further down include less percentage of a product.
-Therefore, for example, if fragrance is listed as one of the first ingredients that is bad news for those with sensitive skin!
+This means that the first several ingredients usually make up the bulk of a product, whereas ingredients listed further down comprise a smaller percentage by weight.
+Therefore, if fragrance is listed as one of the first ingredients, that is bad news for sensitive skin!

 Those with sensitive skin should apply moisturizer daily.
-It is also important to always apply moisturizer prior to foundation application.
+It is also important to always apply moisturizer prior to applying foundation.
 Farage and Maiback (2010) explain that moisturizer improves skin sensitivity when concerning issues in skin barrier function.
-This protects the skin barrier and keep the skin hydrated.
+This protects the skin barrier and keeps the skin hydrated.

 One of my favorite moisturizers for sensitive skin includes: